An explicit class of Lagrangian surfaces: The case of product of elliptic curves

 which is not a square.
 Thus, the hyperelliptic curve associated with \([(b_1 + b_2, b_1)]\) has a node in \([(b_1 + b_2, b_1)]\), and its strict transform is a smooth hyperelliptic curve of genus \(6\). \end{proof} As a corollary, we obtain \autoref{introhyp}.

 \begin{cor} On a very general $(1,6)$ abelian surface $(S,L)$ there is a unique hyperelliptic curve of geometric genus $6$ in $|L|$. \end{cor}

 \begin{proof} The existence part follows from \autoref{node}.
-For uniqueness, consider a hyperelliptic curve of geometric genus $6$ singular at $p$ (the curve is singular at a unique point, otherwise the geometric genus would be $<6$), together with $A$ the $g^1_2$.
+For uniqueness, consider a hyperelliptic curve of geometric genus $6$ singular at $p$ (the curve is singular at a unique point, otherwise the geometric genus would be $<6$), together with $A$ the $g^1_2$ (defined on the desingularization $\widetilde{D})$.
+We denote with $i:\widetilde{D}\to A$ the natural map.
 We get an associated kernel bundle